-APPENDIX A: REQUESTS FOR INFORMATION FOR ALL STAKEHOLDERS (INCLUDING LUMA)
+APPENDIX A: REQUESTS FOR INFORMATION FOR ALL STAKEHOLDERS (INCLUDING LUMA) - AMENDED2

-Please provide all responses in an electronic, machine-readable format (preferably Word or PDF).
-Responses to all requests for information are required by Wednesday, October 26, 2022.
-The first two questions are more general and ask for overall impressions (including both merits and drawbacks) of the Proposed TPP from stakeholders.
+Please provide all responses by Friday, November 9, 2022, in an electronic, machine-readable format (preferably Word or PDF).
+The first two questions are more general and ask for overall impressions (including both merits and drawbacks) of the Proposed EE and DR Transition Period Plan ("Proposed TPP") from stakeholders.
 The other questions provide more specific potential amendments to the Proposed TPP for consideration and comment on by stakeholders and LUMA.
 With respect to each amendment, responses can:

 - Agree with the amendment and provide rationale as to why; - Disagree with the amendment in full, provide rationale as to why, and suggest one or more alternatives. - Disagree partially with the amendment, identify the specific areas of disagreement, provide rationale as to why, and suggest one or more alternatives. - 1.
 What aspects of the Proposed TPP do you like?
 What about these aspects appeal to you and why? - 2.
 What aspects of the Proposed TPP do you have concerns about?
 What are your concerns? - 3.
 Regarding the education and outreach program, outreach efforts could be expanded to reach the local workforce so that contractors are aware of both the benefits of efficient technologies and upcoming incentive opportunities and can convey them to customers.
 Demonstration projects could focus on conveying benefits to contractors and potential participants. - a.
 What specific barriers or workforce knowledge gaps should LUMA focus on addressing in outreach efforts to contractors, suppliers, etc.? - 4.
-As for the education and outreach program, LUMA should ensure marketing efforts resonate with customers.
+Regarding the education and outreach program, LUMA should ensure marketing efforts resonate with customers.
 The Energy Bureau is considering requiring LUMA to frame programs as increasing affordability, resiliency, and job creation.
 In addition, LUMA could consider developing marketing materials in Spanish and translating to English, rather than the reverse.
-Further, LUMA could consider additional ways to best maximize participation and by-in, such as developing a separate brand for EE programs distinct from LUMA and partnering with community organizations. - a.
+Further, LUMA could consider additional ways to best maximize participation and by-in, such as developing a separate brand for Energy Efficiency ("EE"") programs distinct from LUMA and partnering with community organizations. - a.
 How should programs be branded? (e.g., LUMA, Energy Bureau, or new EE-specific brand?) - b.
 What community organizations could be good partners to help maximize customer participation and buy-in? - 5.
-As for the education and outreach program, the Energy Bureau is considering requiring LUMA to expand the technical assistance program given the passage of the Inflation Reduction Act (IRA) in the time since the Proposed TPP was prepared.
-This program helps customers maximize benefits from other funding sources, particularly those funded by the IRA and other recent Federal laws. - a.
+Regarding the education and outreach program, the Energy Bureau is considering requiring LUMA to expand the technical assistance program given the passage of the Inflation Reduction Act ("IRA") in the time since the Proposed TPP was prepared.
+The purpose of this program is to help customers maximize benefits from other funding sources, particularly those funded by the IRA and other recent Federal laws. - a.
 How much budget is appropriate to direct toward this program, both generally and for technical assistance? - 6.
-Regarding residential demand response, Solar and Energy Storage Association of Puerto Rico (SESA-PR) indicates in its comments that there is a substantial untapped residential battery energy storage resource, and that the lack of a DR program is resulting in underutilization of this resource.
+Regarding residential demand response, Solar and Energy Storage Association of Puerto Rico ("SESA-PR") indicates in its comments3 that there is a substantial untapped residential battery energy storage resource, and that the lack of a Demand Response ("DR") program is resulting in underutilization of this resource.
 Based on this finding, the Energy Bureau is considering requiring the replacement of the proposed residential battery demand response program with a scheduled dispatch program for both residential and commercial customers.
-For example, the batteries could charge during the solar peak between 10am and 2pm daily and discharge between 6pm and 10pm.
+For example, the batteries could charge during the solar peak between 10:00 am and 2:00 pm daily and discharge between 6:00 pm and 10:00 pm.
 No dispatch would be required or expected when a storm warning is issued.
-The Energy Bureau would particularly value answers to these questions from potential battery aggregators, such as the firms that have leased many of the distributed batteries deployed in Puerto Rico. - a.
-Should the program be open to both residential and commercial customers?
+The Energy Bureau would particularly value answers to these questions from potential battery aggregators, such as the firms that have leased many of the distributed batteries deployed in Puerto Rico.